pulumi/registry/themes/default/content/registry/packages/aws-iam/installation-configuration.md

 {{< aws-resource-note >}}

 To provision an AWS IAM Roles with this Component, you need to have AWS credentials configured.
-Use the instructions on the [AWS Classic provider's installation & configuration](/registry/packages/aws/installation-configuration) to configure your credentials.
+Use the instructions on the [AWS provider's installation & configuration](/registry/packages/aws/installation-configuration) to configure your credentials.
 Your AWS credentials are never sent to Pulumi.com.
 Pulumi uses the AWS SDK and the credentials in your environment to authenticate requests from your computer to AWS.

 ## Installation